-Theorem \ref{iterates_of_con} says that if the range of a monotonic function $\mathfrak{g}$ is sufficiently constrained, then for some $\varphi$ and some $\alpha$, $[\mathfrak{g}(\varphi)]_T=[\varphi \wedge\mathsf{Con}^\alpha_T(\varphi) \neq [\bot]_T$.
 This property still holds even when these constraints on the range of $\mathfrak{g}$ are relaxed considerably.
 Indeed, the main theorem of \cite{montalban2019inevitability} states that if the strength of any sufficiently nice function $\mathfrak{g}$ is ``bounded'' by some iterate of the consistency operator, then $\mathfrak{g}$ must somewhere coincide with an iterate of the consistency operator.